 Is the water safe to take for my purpose?

 If you don’t know the answer, leave it to flow.
 Some well/spring water is definitely not safe to drink, even if it was in the distant past.
-It may not even be safe to wash your hands in some waters (there a
+It may not even be safe to wash your hands in some waters (there are issues around sewage and water from near by farms in a lot of springs and wells these days.)

 What is my purpose in taking some water?
 Is there enough water to justify taking any?